 Jez juggled several different styles of management.
-For the physical changes to the warehouse to handle the new stock, a traditional project management approach was used with careful up-front planning.
+For the physical changes to the warehouse to handle the new stock, a traditional business project management approach was used with careful up-front planning.
 He was reminded of his father’s advice from his years as a carpenter: Measure twice, cut once.
 With such an expensive investment, it was important to take time to get the planning and design completely right before starting the building work.
 Other parts of the project continued with an agile approach.
 Changes to the website could be deployed rapidly and to a small percentage of site visitors.
 This meant changes could be deployed faster than ever and rolled back in an instant if ever there was a problem.
 Whilst Agile is generally seen as an IT software project delivery approach, it was adopted by the marketing team for their campaigns, and by HR for managing improvements to their human resources systems.

 Six months from when the project had started, Jez called the team to a final meeting.
 They reviewed the Business case and the Objectives they’d set themselves in the project Terms of Reference.
 It was time to complete the final phase of the project: Closure.